hezamu/vaadincanvas/README.md

 ## Compatibility

 This add-on is compatible with Vaadin 7 RC2 and up.
-A canvas add-on for Vaadin 6 is available [here](https://vaadin.com/add-on/canvaswidget)
+A canvas add-on for Vaadin 6 is available [here](https://vaadin.com/add-on/canvaswidget).

 ## Installation

-Install the add-on to your Vaadin project by simply copying the JAR file from [Vaadin Directory](https://vaadin.com/addon/canvas) and *compiling your widgetset* (more details [here](https://vaadin.com/directory/help/using-vaadin-add-ons)).
-Or alternatively you can add the add-on to your project using Maven (see the Maven POM snippet required from [Vaadin Directory](https://vaadin.com/addon/canvas)).
+To install the add-on to your Vaadin project just copy the JAR file from [Vaadin Directory](https://vaadin.com/addon/canvas), and compile your widgetset (more details [here](https://vaadin.com/directory/help/using-vaadin-add-ons)).

+Alternatively you can add the add-on to your project using Maven (see the Maven POM snippet required from [Vaadin Directory](https://vaadin.com/addon/canvas)).

 ## Basic Usage